SolaceDev/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 #### Management access port

-Use the Load Balancer's external Public IP at port 8080 to access management services including Solace Event Broker Manager, SolAdmin and SEMP access.
+Use the Load Balancer's external Public IP at port 8080 to access management services including Broker Manager, SolAdmin and SEMP access.

 #### Broker CLI access via the load balancer